waydabber/BetterDisplay/README.md

 ## Compatibility

-The app should be compatible with all M1 class machines (MacBook Air, Mini, 2020 and 2021 MacBook Pros) running Monterey.
+- The app should be compatible with all M1 class machines running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).

-_Note about Intel: I did not check on x64 but the app is compiled universal and probably works (happy to update this section based on feedbacks)._
+- The app is also compatible with Intel and macOS Big Sur (testing was limited to a single Intel Mac with Intel UHD 630 running Big Sur).
+- The app is compatible with headless mode as well (this was tested on Intel).

 ## How can I help?